 - Where do I send my story idea?
-Submit your cover letter and outline/manuscript to Managing Editor Jennifer Berry.
-Click here to send her an email.
+Submit your cover letter and outline/manuscript to Senior Editor Ryan Kelley.
+Click here to send him an email.

 - How will I know you received my manuscript?
-You should receive an email confirming receipt of your manuscript.
-If you do not, feel free to request one.
+Due to the volume of submissions received, we are unable to send an email confirming receipt of your manuscript.
+However, feel free to request one.

 - How long does it take to review my story idea?
 We review unsolicited outlines/manuscripts as time permits.
-Please allow us three to six months to review your manuscript.
+Please allow us at least six months to review your manuscript.